psoilis/Crowd-Computing-Group-1/README.md

 ### Crouwdsourcing Task #1

-This task refers to the annotation of the unlabeled batch which is to be used as a training set for the machine learning model.
+This task refers to the annotation of the unlabeled tweet batch which is used as a training set for the machine learning model.
 The worker is required to answer three questions:
 1. Validate whether the tweet contains information about human vaccination or not.
 2. Annotate the tweet with regard to its credibility.
 3. Provide reasoning behind the factors that influenced his or her annotation.